q-shift/backstage-playground/plugins/README.md

 ## Scaffold template fields

-This plugin proposes different UI fields to be used part of a template scaffolded by backstage:
+This plugin proposes different UI fields to be used part of a template scaffolded by backstage as parameters:

 | Name                                                        | Description                                                                                                                     |
 |-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|